emrekrt1655/react-counter-app/README.md

 # In this app i have simply a counter coded.
-# I have try to test the functions of counter compenent
+# I have try to test the functions of counter compenent with react testing library
+  -If you created your app with $npx create-react-app you don't need to install react testing library.
+If that is not the case, you can add id via npm like so;
+$ npm install --save-dev @testing-library/react
 -----------------------------------------------------------------------------------------------------------------------

 ### `yarn install`